ctchecker/ctchecker/README.md

 # This script runs all four crypto libraries and their variations for comparison with ct-verif
 ./runall.sh
 ```

 The results for this benchmark located under the directory `/PATH_TO_LLVM_DIR/projects/llvm-deps/mod_exp_tests/results`, where four sub-folder will be created.
 The `full` folder is for full source versions, `min` for the minimal source versions, `ct_verif_files` for ct-verif's minimal source code versions, and `ct_verif_files_full` for ct-verif's full source code version.

-## Running the Benchemark on Rewritten Code by Constantine
+## Running the Benchmark on Rewritten Code by Constantine

 ```sh
 # Direct to the benchmark folder